framework-one/framework-one.github.io/source/documentation/developing-applications.markdown

 Routes can also specify a redirect instead of a substitute URL by prefixing the URL with an HTTP status code and a colon, for example `{ "/thankyou" = "302:/main/thankyou" }` specifies a match for `/thankyou` which will cause a redirect to `/main/thankyou`.

 A route of `"*"` is a wildcard that will match any request and therefore must be the last route in the array.
 A wildcard route may be restricted to a specific method, e.g., `"$POST*"` will match a `POST` to any URL.

+Route matches are case-sensitive unless you set `routesCaseSensitive` to `false` in the FW/1 configuration.

 The keyword `"$RESOURCES"` can be used as a shorthand way of specifying resource routes: `{ "$RESOURCES" = "dogs,cats,hamsters,gerbils" }`.
 FW/1 will interpret this as if you had specified a standard set of routes for each of the listed resources.
 For example, for the resource "dogs", FW/1 will parse the following routes: